bioconda/bioconda.github.io/_sources/developer/bulk.rst.txt

 This ends up taking substantial compute time on CI infrastructure.
 If this were run on the same CI infrastructure that processes pull requests, this might consume CI time needed for the typical functioning of the daily activity in the bioconda repository.
-The `bulk` branch is a mechanism for the Bioconda core team to perform large-scale changes on a different CI system, without tying up the CI infrastructure used by contributors on individual pull requests.
+The ``bulk`` branch is a mechanism for the Bioconda core team to perform large-scale changes on a different CI system, without tying up the CI infrastructure used by contributors on individual pull requests.

-The bulk branch reads from the `bulk` branch of `bioconda-common`.
+The bulk branch reads its configuration (which version of bioconda-utils and miniconda) from the ``bulk`` branch of `bioconda-common`.

 **The bulk branch immediately uploads successfully built packages to Anaconda.** As such, only the bioconda core team has the ability to push to